jito-foundation/ncn-template/simulation-test-detailed-guide.md

 ## Overview

-The simulation test is a comprehensive test case that simulates a complete tip router system with multiple operators, vaults, and token types.
+The simulation test is a comprehensive test case that simulates a complete NCN system with multiple operators, vaults, and token types.
 It tests the entire flow from setup to voting and consensus reaching.

 ## Prerequisites

 Before running the simulation test, ensure you have:

-1. Set up the test ledger using `./tip-router-operator-cli/scripts/setup-test-ledger.sh`
+1. Set up the test ledger using `./ncn-program-operator-cli/scripts/setup-test-ledger.sh`
-1. Built the tip router program using `cargo build-sbf`
+1. Built the NCN program using `cargo build-sbf`
 1. Set the correct Solana version (1.18.26 recommended)

 ## Test Components